faisaltheprofessor/XMLDataImporter/README.md

 Alternatively you can check the logs in ```storage/logs/dataimportlog.log```

 ## Testing
-To run the tests for your application, use the following command:
+To run the tests for the application, use the following command:
 ```bash
     php artisan test
 ```